Recursive Functions using a Trampoline in Clojure

 ; Caused by: java.lang.StackOverflowError: null

-However, with a little function wrapper addition and the use of the ‘trampoline’ we are able to return back to a single call stack-frame being used, as opposed to the O(n) memory complexity faced at this time.
+However, with a little function wrapper addition and the use of the trampoline, we are able to return to a single call stack frame being used.
+This is in contrast to the O(n) memory complexity otherwise encountered.

 (declare is-even?)